PaulDuvall/aws-5-mins/devops-guru/README.md

 ```

 It takes less than 1 minute to launch the stack.
 You can visit the [DevOps Guru](https://console.aws.amazon.com/codeguru/devops-guru/) Console.

+# Deployment Pipeline
+You might have CodePipeline deploy a CloudFormation stack that provisions Amazon DevOps Guru for your region(s) using a CodePipeline CloudFormation Deploy Provider.

+# Pricing
+There are three pricing dimensions for DevOps Guru.
+Currently, DevOps Guru charges $0.0028/hour for Lambda Functions and S3 buckets and $0.0042/hour for the remaining resources such as EC2 instances, ECS Service, and ELB.
+You also pay $0.000040 for each DevOps Guru API call (e.g. DescribeAccountOverview, ListInsights).
+This translates to $0.40 for 10K API calls.
+See Amazon DevOps Guru Pricing for more details.

 # Delete Resources